-You can then take your skills to the next level and become a consulting arborist who have an even higher skill set and knowledge base when it comes to tree reports identifying pests and disease in trees, plus the treatment of trees and a whole host of other specific arboriculture elated tasks.
+You can then take your skills to the next level and become a consulting arborist who has an even higher skill set and knowledge base when it comes to tree reports identifying pests and disease in trees, plus the treatment of trees and a whole host of other specific arboriculture related tasks.

 Are arborist tree inspections free?

 It really depends on what you hope to get out of the inspection.

-If want a busy arborist to take time and it out of the day to come around your house and give you a lot of free information on your tree it’s probably a little bit unfair on the arborist.
+If you want an arborist to take time out of their busy day and give you free information on your tree it’s probably a little bit unfair to the arborist.

 It’s a bit like asking a plumber to inspect your pipes for free.
 You need to respect their time.

-If the inspection is a part of a job you looking to carry out, for example you would like to prune your tree, but you would like the arborist the first inspect the tree and advise you which branches should be removed then that’s fine.
+If the inspection is a part of a job you looking to carry out, for example, you would like to prune your tree, but you would like the arborist the first to inspect the tree and advise you which branches should be removed then that’s fine.
 They would be happy to do it.

 Or maybe you’re wondering whether the trees in good health as there is some crown dieback and you were thinking of removing it.

 Do arborist give out free advice over the phone?

 Giving out free advice over the phone is something an arborist would be more than happy to do.

-And it would really only take a couple minutes of their time.
+And it would really only take a couple of minutes of their time.
 Professional arborists are generally more than happy to share their wealth of knowledge that they have built up over the years about trees.